A Prompt Array Keeps the Bias Away: Debiasing Vision-Language Models with Adversarial Learning

-Our goal is to learn a joint vision-language model $\Psi$ that: (i) outputs a similarity score for image-text pairs, $s=\Psi(I, T)$, where semantically similar image-text pairs are scored highly; and (ii) is unbiased, defined as outputting similar distributions of scores across attributes for a given text query which \textit{should} be unrelated to demographic affiliation.
-Specifically, we consider the case where $\Psi$ is initialized as a pretrained model which already achieves (i) but not (ii) -- as is the case with current large, pretrained vision-language models, which are often used for zero-shot classification, as well as image and video retrieval.
-We evaluate the bias of a model when applied to these two scenarios.
+We consider the problem of learning unbiased joint text-image representations.
+We first establish a framework for measuring the degree of bias in these representations.
+Consider a dataset of image-attribute pairs $(I,A)$ where $I$ is an image and $A$ is its corresponding attribute from a set of disjoint protected attribute labels $\mathcal{A}=\{A_1, ..., A_l\}$, for example photos of faces with gender labels.
+Suppose there is a set of sensitive text queries, $\mathcal{T}=\{T_1,...,T_m\}$ with corresponding concepts $\mathcal{C}=\{C_1,...,C_m\}$, such as the sentences ``a photo of a good person", ``a photo of a bad person" and their corresponding concepts ``good" and ``bad".
+Our goal is to learn a joint vision-language model $\Psi$ that: (i) outputs a similarity score for image-text pairs, $s=\Psi(I, T)$, where semantically similar image-text pairs are scored highly; and (ii) is unbiased, defined as outputting similar distributions of scores across attributes for a given text query which \textit{should} be unrelated to demographic affiliation (see \cref{sec:sensitive_atts}).
+Specifically, we consider the case where $\Psi$ is initialized as a pretrained model that already achieves (i) but not (ii) -- as is the case with current pretrained VL models, which are often used for zero-shot classification, as well as image and video retrieval.
+We evaluate the bias of a model when applied to this scenario.